Blake Morrison: Memoirs

 Morrison has been much acclaimed as a memoirist.
 His book And When Did You Last See Your Father?
 (1993) was hailed by Hugo Williams in The Spectator as "a classic of family literature", and praised by Roy Hattersley in The Guardian as "a near-masterpiece", while Nick Hornby called it a "painful, funny, frightening, moving, marvellous book".
 It became a bestseller, winning the Waterstone's/Volvo/Esquire Award for Non-Fiction and the J. R. Ackerley Prize for Autobiography.
 It is said to have "inspired a whole genre of literary confessional memoirs".

 The companion volume, Things My Mother Never Told Me, published in 2002, was equally well received, including by Margaret Drabble, who wrote that Morrison "has succeeded in giving an enduring presence to his mother, that which she would never have claimed for herself.
 It is an honourable achievement", while the reviewer for The New York Times concluded: "I don't expect to read a more enthralling memoir all year.
 Or a finer book on love and love's impediments."
-Morrison's most recent memoir is Two Sisters (2023), which Rachel Cooke characterised as "a wonderfully heartfelt and tender thing: delicate and unstinting and clear-eyed."
+Morrison's 2023 memoir, Two Sisters, was characterised by Rachel Cooke as "a wonderfully heartfelt and tender thing: delicate and unstinting and clear-eyed", while the review in The Times Literary Supplement concludes that the book "is true to a complex, many-layered grief."

+Morrison has also written on memoir as a genre, and in 2026 he published a guide to life writing, On Memoir.